wintercooled/wintercooled.github.io/elements-code-tutorial/blockchain.md

 e2-dae $STANDALONEARGS
 ~~~~

-Next we'll look at the parameters used in more detail.
+Let's look at what these parameters do in more detail:

 * * *